Friday, August 12, 2022

 The Psycho tribute just hit print, and its bloody (ha ha) contents do much justice to Alfred Hitchcock's masterful adaptation of Robert Bloch's 1959 Ed Gein-ish novel.
 As such, screenwriter, Joseph (The Outer Limits) Stefano's reimagining of Bloch's frightful fable is detailed, as well as the movie's apt casting: Anthony Perkins as anguished mama's boy, Norman Bates; Janet Leigh as wayward Marion Crane; Vera Miles as Marion's concerned sister, Lila Crane; John Gavin as Marion's equally concerned gentleman friend, Sam Loomis; and let's not forget Martin Balsam as persistent detective, Milton Arbogast; plus several significant others.

 Burton and Jones also cover the behind-the-scenes geniuses who abetted Hitch in making Psycho so significant.
-As such, there's Bernard Hermann, who composed the movie's most memorable (and harrowing) score, as well as Saul Bass, who created one of the finest opening-design sequences ever rendered.
+As such, there's Bernard Herrmann, who composed the movie's most memorable (and harrowing) score, as well as Saul Bass, who created one of the finest opening-design sequences ever rendered.

 To commemorate another chilling venture (also with strange, behavioral roots), Burton and Jones pay homage to the original The Wicker Man, a fiendish, folkish gem that grows fresher with each passing harvest.